Edmund Husserl: Husserl's criticism of psychologism

 Since "truth-in-itself" has "being-in-itself" as ontological correlate, and since psychologists reduce truth (and hence logic) to empirical psychology, the inevitable consequence is scepticism.
-Psychologists have also not been successful in showing how from induction or psychological processes we can justify the absolute certainty of logical principles, such as the principles of identity and non-contradiction.
+Psychologists have not been successful either in showing how induction or psychological processes can justify the absolute certainty of logical principles, such as the principles of identity and non-contradiction.
 It is therefore futile to base certain logical laws and principles on uncertain processes of the mind.

 This confusion made by psychologism (and related disciplines such as biologism and anthropologism) can be due to three specific prejudices: